JuliaLang/julia/doc/manual/embedding.rst

 Alternatively, look at the ``embedding.c`` program in the julia source tree in the ``examples/`` folder.

 The first thing that has do be done before calling any other Julia C function is to initialize Julia.
 This is done by calling ``jl_init``, which takes as argument a C string (``const char*``) to the location where Julia is installed.
+When the argument is ``NULL``, Julia tries to determine the install location automatically.

+The second statement initializes Julia's task scheduling system.
+This statement must appear in a function that will not return as long as calls into Julia will be made (``main`` works fine).
+Strictly speaking, this statement is optional, but operations that switch tasks will cause problems if it is omitted.

-When the argument is ``NULL``, a standard Julia location is assumed.
-The second statement in the test program evaluates a Julia statement using a call to ``jl_eval_string``.
+The third statement in the test program evaluates a Julia statement using a call to ``jl_eval_string``.

 Converting Types
 ========================